 Cellular respiration is the process by which the energy from food molecules is transferred to ATP (see Book 1 Section 1.3.1).
-The substance that is broken down is referred to as the respiratory substrates used to yeals it is gloscoe.
-Oxygen from the air is used in the process, and carbon dicade and water are formed as waste products.
-The volume of coxygen used and the volume of carbon dicade and water are formed as waste products.
-The volume of coxygen used and the volume of carbon dicade produced change depending on the level of activity of the organism, the type of food being respired and other external factors such as temperature.
+The substance that is broken down is referred to as the respiratory substrate.
+The main respiratory substrate used by cells is glucose.
+Oxygen from the air is used in the process, and carbon dioxide and water are formed as waste products.
+The volume of oxygen used and the volume of carbon dioxide produced change depending on the level of activity of the organism, the type of food being respired and other external factors such as temperature.

-Aerobic respiration is the form of cellular respiration that takes place in presence of oxygen.
-Aerobic respiration of glucose is usually summarised as follows:
+Aerobic respiration is the form of cellular respiration that takes place in presence of oxyger Aerobic respiration of glucose is usually summarised as follows:

-$C_1H{-1}O_4 + 6O_1 \rightarrow 6CO_2 + 6H{-1}O_1 + ATP_1 \Delta H \approx -2880 kJ$ glucose + oxygen $\rightarrow$ carbon dioxide + water (+ ATP) $\Delta H \approx -2880 \, kJ$ h provides readily transferable energy for all cellular reactions.
-When energy is nee third phosphate bond can be broken by a hydrolysis reaction, cotalpsed by the enzyme ATPase (see fig. 8).
+$\begin{array}{rcl} C_6H{12}O_6+6O_2 & \rightarrow & 6CO_2 & + \,6H_2O \ (+ \ ATP) \ \Delta H \approx -2880 \, kJ \\ glucose + oxygen \rightarrow carbon \ dioxide + water \ (+ \ ATP) \ \Delta H \approx -2880 \, kJ \end{array}$ genotes to system - curbon laborator that a transfer (11/1) art - curbon energy is needed, the third phosphate bond can be broken by a hydrolysis reaction, catalysed by the enzyme ATPase (see fig B).
 The result is adenosine diphosphate (ADP) and a free inorganic phosphate group (P).
-About 30.5kJ of energy is released for every mole of ATP hydrolyses, Some of this energy is transferred to The breakdown of ATP into ADP and P, is reversible.
-The phosphorylation of ADP to ATP is also catalysed by ATPase and requires 30.5kJ of energy
+About 30.5kJ of energy is released for every mole of ATP hydrolysed.
+Some of this energy is transferred to the environment, warming it up, but the rest is available for any energy-requiring biological activity.
+The breakdown of ATP into ATP hydrolysel.
+Some of ATP is energy is transferred to and processing the phosphorylation of ADP to ATP is also catalysed by ATPase and requires 30.5kJ of energy.

 ATP cannot be stored in the body in large amounts.
-The raw materials to make ATP are almost always available, so the compound is made as and when it is needed.
-However, once the raw materials are used up, cellular respiration continue and no more ATP is made.
-This is seen in the onset of rigor motris after death.
-Once cellular respiration sops and ATP production ends, the scles cannot work and the muscles lock solid that the complete process is a complex series of reaction erobic respiration takes place in two distinct phases.
-This first stage is known as glycolysis and does not require oxygen.
-A little ATP is produced here, but more importantly the splitting of the respiratory substrate begins and the molecules are prepared for entry into the second stage of the process.
+The naw materials to make ATP are almost always available, so the compound is made as and when it is needed.
+However, once the raw materials are used up, cellular respiration cannot continue and no more ATP is made.
+This is seen in the onset of rigor mortis after death.
+Once cellular respiration stops and ATP production ends, the contracting proteins of the muscles cannot work and the muscles lock solid.